Graph Implementation in C++ using Adjacency List and Matrix

 Graph Implementation in C++ using Adjacency List

-In an adjacency list each node stores a list of all the nodes it is connected to.
+In an adjacency list each node stores a list of all the nodes that is connected to.
 This saves space because we only store edges that actually exist.
+Here is a simple graph implementation in C++ using an adjacency list:

 #include <iostream>